Frequently Asked Questions

 Your ACP Summary Document is meant to be shared and used:

-✓ Share it with your POA for Personal Care (or the person you'd want as your decision-maker)
+✓ Share it with your Substitute Decision-Maker or Power of Attorney for Personal Care

-✓ Give copies to your family doctor and specialists
+✓ Give copies to your family doctor and any specialists involved in your care

-✓ Keep a copy in your health records
+✓ Keep a copy somewhere accessible at home

 Your ACP only works if the people who need it know it exists.